 At Bridgewater School the health, safety and well-being of our children is paramount.
 Our aim is to ensure that arrangements are in place to support pupils with medical conditions and that in doing so we will ensure that each child can access and enjoy the same opportunities at school as any other child.
-No child with a medical condition will be denied admission or prevented from taking up a place in school because arrangements for their medical condition have not been made.
 We are committed to working with medical staff to give pupils and parents confidence and reassurance that we will provide for their needs.
 Staff will also be made aware of issues and potential issues surrounding the child's wellbeing and how medical conditions can impact on a child's ability to learn.
 We will endeavour to increase the confidence of children with medical conditions and promote self-care.
 We will ensure that the required number of staff has up to date first-aid training and that one or more is available at all times.
 We will actively ensure all pupils' contact details are up to date and regularly ask parents to complete contact detail forms.
 We will also actively seek information on relevant medical details and ensure that all appropriate staff are made aware.
 The school nurse will also provide a source of advice and information.
 Individual children's GPs, diabetes nurses or paediatricians can also provide support on a case-by-case basis.